 Carol has a bachelor’s degree in elementary education with an early childhood certification from Wichita State University.
 Carol also has a Program Director’s License from the KDHE.
-She has three grown children of her own and is hoping for grandkids someday.
+She has three grown children of her own and for now has just one grandson.
 Her style of teaching coincides with the way she lives her life: fun, creative, passionate, loving and nurturing.
 In Carol's room you will find spontaneity, creativity, flexibility and laughter every day.
 Carol began her teaching career with the Child Development Center as a teacher assistant in the original child care center at WSU.
 She taught professionally at the CDC from 1975-1982 and again since 1991.

 Pre-K Teacher: Room 5

 Ages taught: 4-5 years

 Ashley teaches the Kindergarten Readiness program for children ages 4-5 years who will be entering a Kindergarten program the following year.
 She graduated from Cowley County Community College in May 2004.
 She received a bachelor’s degree in psychology in 2006 from Wichita State University.
 She has also worked in a therapeutic classroom with 3-5 year olds.
 She is currently pursing classes to help enhance her ability to provide sensory and behavioral services at the CDC.
-Ashley is married with two little girls who attend the center.
+Ashley is married with two daughters who are in 2nd grade and PreK.
 In her classroom, the children will begin to learn reading skills through a program called Reading Explorers.
 She also works with the children in all aspects of Kindergarten readiness, with special emphasis on social skills so that the can be ready for this huge transition.
 In her room you will find a busy atmosphere with lots of learning and fun, while being structured, creative and loving.
 She began working at the Child Development Center in June 2008.